123 Dawson Hall

 |Student Reviewer||Journal of Feminist Family Therapy||2015- current|

-Jordan, L.S., Seponski, D.M., Armes, S.E., Spivey-Young, S. (under review).
+Jordan, L.S., Seponski, D.M., Armes, S.E., Spivey-Young, S. (in progress).
 Taking testimony, giving voice: Testimonial therapy with refugees resettled in the United States.
-Contemporary Family Therapy.
+To be submitted to the Journal of Family Psychotherapy.

-Seponski, D.M., Mutinda, G., Alas, C., Jordan, L.S., Sotelo, J.M., Massoud, M.C., & Davis, A.P., (under review).
+Seponski, D.M., Mutinda, G., Alas, C., Jordan, L.S., Sotelo, J.M., Massoud, M.C., & Davis, A.P., (in progress).
 Utilizing a cultural advisory board in family therapy practice and training.
 The Journal of Family Therapy.

 Dr. Desiree Seponski (Chair), Dr. Maria Bermudez, Dr. Jori Hall